jamesrwyatt2/jwt-boilerplate/README.md

 # Functional JWT API for User Login
 This is an example JWT project with Spring Security.
 Handles Registration, Login, Logout, Refresh Token, expired JWT and expired Refresh Tokens

+*Working on refresh tokens - testable with postman

 1. Registration
 2. Login Verification, JWT and Refresh Token Generation
 3. Logout will Invalidate JWT preventing future login